UDDITwork/Career-Resume-Builder/README.md

 ## 📁 Project Structure

-OpenResume is created with the NextJS web framework and follows its project structure.
+Career-Resume-Builder is created with the NextJS web framework and follows its project structure.
 The source code can be found in `src/app`.
 There are a total of 4 page routes as shown in the table below.
 (Code path is relative to `src/app`)

 | <div style="width:115px">**Page Route**</div> | **Code Path** | **Description** |
 |---|---|---|